Why do I need to take pregnancy supplements if I’m trying to get pregnant?

-If you’re planning to have a baby, it’s important that you take folic acid tablets for two to three months before you conceive.
+Try to start taking folic acid tablets for 3 months before you get pregnant (conceive).
 This allows it to build up in your body to a level that gives the most protection to your future baby against neural tube defects, such as spina bifida.

-As you could get pregnant within a month of trying, it is ideal to start taking folic acid tablets two months before you stop contraception.
-If you have already stopped contraception, that’s OK, start taking it now and until week 12 of pregnancy.
+As you could get pregnant within a month of trying, it is ideal to start taking folic acid tablets 3 two months before you stop contraception.
+If you have already stopped contraception, that’s OK, start taking it now.

 How much folic acid should I take?

-Most women are advised to take a 400mcg supplement every day.
+Most women and birthing people are advised to take a 400mcg supplement every day.
 You can get these from most pharmacies, supermarkets, and health food shops.
 Your GP may also be able to prescribe them to you.

-Eating foods high in folate alone will not be enough to give the best protection to the baby so it is important to take the tablet too.
+Eating foods high in folate will not be enough to protect your baby’s development.
+It is important to take the folic acid supplement too.

 Some people need a higher dose of folic acid